Annual Conference 2010

 Keynote Address

-Professor Julia King, Vice-Chancellor of Aston University, member of the UK Committee on Climate Change and of the National Security Forum.
+Speaker: Professor Julia King, Vice-Chancellor of Aston University, member of the UK Committee on Climate Change and of the National Security Forum

 Protecting Energy Investments in a Changing Legal Regime

-The regime governing investment in the energy sector is likely to change in the aftermath of the meeting at Copenhagen in December 2009.
+The regime governing investment in the energy sector is undergoing change, with likely impacts from the discussions at Copenhagen in December 2009.
 This will impact energy investments in the future; their structure, the obligations on the investors including environmental and possibly returns.
 This panel will discuss these changes as well as consider the withdrawal of Russia from the Energy Charter Process in October 2009.

 Chair: Brooks Daly, Permanent Court of Arbitration